MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-basics.md

 > [!NOTE]
 > If you want to test your plans, offers, and services, you can use the [user portal](azure-stack-manage-portals.md); not the administrator portal.

 In addition to providing services, you must do the regular duties of an operator to keep Azure Stack up and running.
-These duties include the following:
+These duties include the following tasks:

 - Add user accounts (for [Azure AD](azure-stack-add-new-user-aad.md) deployment or for [AD FS](azure-stack-add-users-adfs.md) deployment).
-- [Assign role-based access control (RBAC) roles](azure-stack-manage-permissions.md) (This isn't restricted to admins.)
+- [Assign role-based access control (RBAC) roles](azure-stack-manage-permissions.md) (This task isn't restricted to admins.)
 - [Monitor infrastructure health](azure-stack-monitor-health.md).
 - Manage [network](azure-stack-viewing-public-ip-address-consumption.md) and [storage](azure-stack-manage-storage-accounts.md) resources.
 - Replace bad hardware.
 For example, [replace a failed disk](azure-stack-replace-disk.md).